rnprojekt/jspm-beta-sketch-test/README.md

  * Not need complex tooling
  * Support 3rd party libraries with versioning out-of-the-box (JSPM)
  * Be framework and device agnostic
- * Support bundling and may be hot-reloading
+ * Support bundling and hot-reloading

 The project is a work in progress and contains lot of dependencies which you probably do not need for your own project.
 However it is easy to sor out what you need.

-For detailed description please proceed to the [documentation](docs/README.md)
+Please proceed to the [documentation](docs/README.md)